Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 If America runs on Dunkin, Vietnam runs on [Highland](https://www.highlandscoffee.com.vn/en/coffee.html).
 You can't escape their strong, sugary drinks.
 Nor should you.
 Vietnamese coffee is delicious and its how everyone keeps going day and night.

 Outside of the cities, Vietnam's karst landscapes are stunning.
 Limestone towers jut out of nowhere, and rice terraces sprawl as far as the eye can see.
 Yet the price of progress goes beyond caffeine addiction.
-Smog (especially in Hanoi) and serious litter pollution are everywhere.
+Like anywhere growing quickly, smog (especially in Hanoi) and serious litter pollution is common.
 Venture slightly off the beaten path and the ocean hardly looks safe to swim.

 ## Thailand 🇹🇭